Can You Lose Weight After 50?

-In some ways, I look better at 50 than I ever did.
-I went from a woman that didn’t wear a bathing suit, a dress, or even shorts for 20 years, to someone who is comfortable in her body.
+In some ways, I look better after 50 than I ever did–I’m 61 now.
+I went from being a woman that didn’t wear a bathing suit, a dress, or even shorts for 20 years, to someone who is comfortable in her body.

 Key for me has been finding ways to

 - creating healthy eating patterns

 - reducing or eliminating cravings

 - nourish my body in a way so that I rarely feel hungry

 - only eating foods I like

 - not trying to be perfect